matejkobza/jboss-book/README.md

 &lt;/drivers&gt;
 </pre>

-After that you can build the project and run ear archive on server.
+After that you can build the project and deploy ear archive to the server.